mormor-karl/mormor-karl.github.io/_posts/events/2026-07-23-Cfp-panel-IPC20-Helsinki2027.md

   - outreach
 ---

-#Cfp: Anonymisation and pseudonymisation – challenges with privacy protection in linguistics.
-Panel at IPC20
+# Cfp: Anonymisation and pseudonymisation – challenges with privacy protection in linguistics.
+Panel at [IPC20,27 June--2 July 2027] (https://pragmatics.international/page/CfP2027)

 We are thrilled to announce that our panel at the International Pragmatics Conference in Helsinki 2027 entitled **Anonymisation and pseudonymisation – challenges with privacy protection in linguistics** is now accepting submissions [IPC20, 2027] (https://pragmatics.international/page/CfP2027)!

 We encourage those interested in the panel to read more on the main pages for the International Pragmatics Conference (see above).
 The deadline for submissions is 15 October 2026.